VoxelGamesLib/VoxelGamesLibv2/README.md

 This will be a large-scaled, fully-modular and well-documented minigames API.

+# Documentation

+Be sure to check out [the wiki!](https://github.com/VoxelGamesLib/VoxelGamesLibv2/wiki)

 # Building

 VoxelGamesLib uses [Maven 3](http://maven.apache.org/) for compilation.
 To compile: